Alf Carmichael: Club career

 He was the top point scorer for both the 1910–11 and 1911–12 seasons, and he still jointly holds Hull Kingston Rovers' "Goals In A Match" record, with 14 goals, along with Mike Fletcher, Colin Armstrong and Damien Couturier.
 He scored 10-conversions, and 4-drop goals against Merthyr Tydfil RLFC on Saturday 8 October 1910.

 Representative honours

-Alf Carmichael won a cap for England while at Hull Kingston Rovers in 1913 against Wales.
+Carmichael won a cap for England while at Hull Kingston Rovers in 1913 against Wales.

 Personal life

 Alf Carmichael was the father of the rugby league footballer; George Carmichael.